MAHMOUDMAMDOH8/end-to-end-log-processing/README.md

 - Ensure all containers are healthy (`docker ps`).
 - Check logs for each service (`docker logs <container>`).
 - If Cassandra or PostgreSQL is not ready, wait a minute before running the setup script.
-- For Grafana issues, check the container logs and ensure the data source connections are properly configured.

 ## Performance Optimization